steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Vector

 #### Today
+    Should stephen and nginxadmin be members of the same group?
+        When a mesh is created in store it cannot be deleted by stephen.

+    userdel -r nginxadmin

     publish
         Elevated permissions are required in Builder deploy to delete /var/www.

+    Create an nginx configuration folder in the solution.
+        NginxEnvironment.sh
+        /etc/nginx/sites-available/default

     nginx
         Create a new sudo account ('admin') from which to manage nginx.